Mariosunny/validate-declarative/README.md

 {
   error: "InvalidValueError",    // name of the error
   key: "menu.menuItems[3].desc", // the property where the error occurred
+  data: {...}                    // the data that was validated
-  value: 5,                      // the actual value found in the data
+  value: 5,                      // the actual value found in the data at the property
-  expectedType: "string"         // the expected type, defined by $name }
+  expectedType: "string"         // the expected type, defined by $name in the schema }
 ```